JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 })
 ```

-One the things `boxxy` could do is preprocess the input, below the function takes the sum of `value` to one pass a vector of any length and changes the default `color` argument to `NULL` so it is made dynamic based on the total `value`.
+One the things `boxxy` could do is preprocess the input for instance.
+Instead of accepting a vector of length one for the `value` argument, it takes the sum of it to allow vectors of any length and dynamically changes the `color` depending on `value`.

 ```r
 boxxy <- function(title, value, color = NULL, animate = TRUE){